xiaoyeye/TDL/README.md

 Author's environment is python 3.6.3 in a Linux server which is now running Centos 6.5 as the underlying OS and Rocks 6.1.1 as the cluster management revision.
 ##    ############################## still working on the following ...
-># 3, Example for running in interaction task for Users should first figure out the right path for all the scripts and datasets.
+># 3, Example for running in interaction task for Users should first figure out the right paths for all the scripts and datasets.
 >>## 3.1 Training and test data generation
 >>>### Usage: